-Clause Setting out Work activity Accuracy Hz (mm) Accuracy Vt (mm) Set out location of culverts ± 50 - 9.6.1 Drainage Systems and Culverts Set out invert of culvert provided that grade shall not depart from those specified by more than 1%. - ± 5 Concrete Gullies Set out horizontal location of concrete gullies in direction of construction centreline. ± 50 - 9.6.2 Set out horizontal location of concrete gullies at right angles to construction centreline. ± 25 - Set out invert of concrete gullies. - ± 25 Set out heights at top of back-units, grates and frames. - ± 5 Dragget Congrete Side Inlet Set out location of concrete side inlet gullies.
-9.6.2 .2 Precast Concrete Side Inlet Gullies Notwithstanding that alignments of side inlet gully shall have smooth lines. ± 5 ± 5

-Clause Setting out Work activity Accuracy Hz (mm) Accuracy Vt (mm) Set out horizontal location of insitu concrete access chamber. ± 50 - 9.6.3 Insitu Concrete Access Chambers and Precast Concrete Access Chambers Set out invert of insitu concrete access chamber provided that it joins neatly to existing drainage structures and are at heights compatibility with other adjacent structures. per provided that it existing drainage I are at heights ± 25 Set out heights on tops of frames, surrounds and covers. - ± 5 9.6.5 Vertical Drains Set out location of vertical drains. ± 100 -
+Clause Setting out Work activity Accuracy Hz (mm) Accuracy Vt (mm) Set out horizontal location of concrete gullies at right angles to construction centreline. ± 25 - Set out invert of concrete gullies. - ± 25 Set out heights at top of back-units, grates and frames. - ± 5 9.6.2 Precast Concrete Side Inlet Gullies Set out location of concrete side inlet gullies. ±5 ±5 Notwithstanding that alignments of side inlet gully shall have smooth lines.
+9.6.3 Set out horizontal location of insitu concrete access chamber. ± 50 - Insitu Concrete Access Chambers and Precast Concrete Access Chambers Set out invert of insitu concrete access chamber provided that it joins neatly to existing drainage structures and are at heights compatibility with other adjacent structures. - ± 25 Set out heights on tops of frames, surrounds and covers. - ± 5 9.6.5 Vertical Drains Set out location of vertical drains. ± 100 -

-^{} Accuracies are stated in terms of 'relative uncertainty' at 95% confidence level.
+Accuracies are stated in terms of 'relative uncertainty' at 95% confidence level.